osm-search/Nominatim/docs/admin/Faq.md

 filesystem does not fully support 'mmap'.
 A notable candidate is virtualbox's vboxfs.

-### I see the error: "clang: Command not found" on CentOS

-On CentOS 7 users reported `/opt/rh/llvm-toolset-7/root/usr/bin/clang: Command not found`.
-Double-check clang is installed.
-Instead of `make` try running `make CLANG=true`.

 ### nominatim UPDATE failed: ERROR: buffer 179261 is not owned by resource owner Portal

 Several users [reported this](https://github.com/openstreetmap/Nominatim/issues/1168)